 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-If you don’t have an email list for your Silhouette or Cricut small business, you need to add one.
-While it may just seem like another ‘to do’, email lists are the easiest way to reach out to your existing customers.
+If you don’t have an email list for your craft business, this article is for you.
+While a mailing list may seem like another ‘to do’, email lists are the easiest way to reach your current and future customers.

-Think of email lists in terms of algorithms.
 Algorithms are the behind the scenes formulas that run search engine results and social media sites.
 If you’ve been on social media for a while, you know that these algorithms are constantly tweaked and updated.
 When an algorithm is changed, you’ll have to learn how to best work the new algorithm.
 Of course, this takes time.
-In addition to time, your craft business may be seen less on the specific network.
+In addition to time, your craft business may be seen less on the network.

-Fortunately, when you use an email list, the algorithms don’t change.
+Now, imagine a world without algorithms.
+Wouldn’t it be nice to simply have a direct line of communication with your current and future customers?
+Fortunately, when you use an email list, that’s exactly what you get!
 You don’t have to learn new systems.
 You can just keep on reaching your customers!

 Maintaining mailing lists can be a huge chore.
 However, there are several services that make mailing lists easy.
 I use two different mailing list providers: MailChimp and ConvertKit.
 I love them both, but here are some facts to help you decide which one will work best for your craft business:

 - Easy to use with lots of help and guidance right on the site.

 - Free for up to 2,000 subscribers and 12,000 emails per month.